csaf-tools/CVRF-CSAF-Converter/README.md

 `SectionHandler` class holds `error_occurred` class variable.
 This variable is overwritten by any children class in case some error resulting in invalid output json happened.
 Depending on `--force` commandline parameter, the program either quits with error log message without producing output or produce invalid output and warning log message.

+Complete conversion together with input and output validation against schemata is handled by `DocumentHandler` class.

 ### Security Considerations